Stuck? Throw an “Inch Pebble” Party

 We all set basic goals for our kids’ growth (i.e .learning how to use a fork and knife).
 We help them practice skills and hone talents (not including how to armpit fart–boys teach that to each other.)
 We help them make mid-course corrections in order to become responsible citizens of the world. (“When you earn a D on your report card, no one but you think that means ‘I have a crappy history teacher.’
 The rest of the world thinks, ‘He didn’t do the work.'”)
 And as families, we get stuck sometimes.

-For ministry training this week, I’ve been reading an excellent book called Switch: How to Change Things When Change is Hard by Chip and Dan Heath.
 Not a church-y book, a business book.
 It covers how to build hope and create forward momentum, even how to make big changes through asking people to take incremental, easily do-able steps.
 Applicable to get your teen to clean a room, to pay off your enormous college debt, or change that most stubborn behavior.

 Good points of the book are: 1) motivate rather than impose change by following the bright spots, 2) build on what’s going well, 3) make it easy to change right now by setting a clear path.